bluebinary/classicist/README.md

 methods to be accessed as class properties.

-The `@classproperty` decorator provided by the library wraps methods defined in classes using the usual `@decorator` syntax.
-Methods defined in classes that are decorated with the `@classproperty` decorator can then be accessed as though they were real properties on the class.
+The `@classproperty` decorator provided by the library wraps methods defined in classes using the usual `@` decorator syntax.
+Methods defined in classes that are decorated with the `@classproperty` decorator can then be accessed as though they are real properties on the class.

-The `@classproperty` decorator addresses the removal in Python 3.13 of the prior support for combining the `@classmethod` and `@property` decorators to create class properties, a change which was made due to complexity in the underlying interpreter implementation.
+The `@classproperty` decorator addresses the removal in Python 3.13 of the prior support for combining the `@classmethod` and `@property` decorators to create class properties;
+a change which was made due to complexity in the underlying interpreter implementation.

 #### Class Properties: Usage

-To use the `classproperty` decorator import the decorator from the `classicist` library and use it to decorate any class methods you wish to access as class properties.
+To use the `classproperty` decorator, import the decorator from the `classicist` library and use it to decorate any class methods you wish to access as class properties.

 ```python